Continually Updated Clinical Reference

 Einfeld and Tonge used the Developmental Behavior Checklist, a 96-item checklist that helps to detect the presence of emotional and behavioral problems.
 Rated behaviors fall into 6 subscales, as follows: (1) disruptive, (2) self-absorbed, (3) communication disturbance, (4) anxiety, (5) autistic relating, and (6) antisocial.
 Based on their population sample of all of the children and adolescents (aged 4-18 y) in 5 regions of New South Wales, Australia, 40.7% of those with an IQ below 70 could be classified as having severe emotional or behavioral disorders.
 Perhaps more worrisome is the fact that less than one tenth of these children and adolescents with major psychiatric illness received specialized psychiatric care.

-In the United States, the same phenomenon holds true; the psychiatric needs of persons of all ages with intellectual disability are largely unmet.
-Approximately 1.5 million persons aged 5-65 years received services for mental retardation in the United States.
 Assuming that at least 40% of these individuals have emotional or behavioral problems, approximately 600,000 people can benefit from psychiatric care.
-Unlike in the past, because most people with mental retardation no longer are living in institutions, psychiatrists have a very important role in enhancing their quality of life in the community, thereby reducing the need for multiple institutionalizations.
+Unlike in the past, because most people with intellectual disability are no longer living in institutions, psychiatrists have an important role in enhancing the patients’ quality of life in the community, thereby reducing the need for multiple institutionalizations.

 To reduce distraction or overstimulation, evaluations of the patient are best performed in a safe quiet area, away from the prying eyes and ears of other staff and patients.
 Care providers should be included in the assessment process because they can be a calming influence on the patient and they can provide valuable information.